 I have experienced two things labeled disorders that have profoundly affected my life.

 The first is PMDD or Premenstrual Dysphoric Disorder.
-PMDD is a hormone based mental illness.
-Having PMDD meant that for two weeks out of every month I would become severely depressed.
-My sleep was disrupted, my personal insight was distorted and my energy level was diminished.
+PMDD is a mood disorder associated with hormones.
+Having PMDD meant that for two weeks out of every month I’d become severely depressed.
+My sleep was disrupted, my personal insight became distorted, and my energy level was diminished.

 Sometimes I wanted to die.

-The other disorder I have been affected by is Auditory Processing Disorder.
-For my entire life I have had difficulty hearing and understanding spoken language a great deal of the time.
-I did not have access to health care for most of my first 28 years of life so I could not discuss the problem with a physician or audiologist.
-I did not pass a grade after 8th due to unstable living situations and an inability to hear in classrooms that I didn’t understand.
-But I have always loved to learn, so I got my GED and enrolled in college.
+The other disorder I’ve been affected by is Auditory Processing Disorder.
+For my entire life I’ve had difficulty hearing and understanding spoken language a great deal of the time.
+I didn’t have access to health care for most of my first 28 years of life so I didn’t discuss the problem with a physician or audiologist.

 Working with my audiologist has taught me that I simply do not hear some sounds at all.
 I cannot tell some words apart, even when they are spoken to me clearly and distinctly with no background noise.